PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 Each electric charge is called a "bit".
 A bit can be either positive, or negative.
 We use the symbol `1` to represent positive charges and `0` to represent negative charges.
 This is always the case.

-The formal name for the *language* of 0s and 1s "binary".
+The formal name for the *language* of 0s and 1s is "binary".

 In case your wondering how a computers "processor" can take tons of `+` and `-` signals and "process" them, we **won't** be covering that because THAT is not the focus of this course.
 Instead, we will focus on how we can represent numbers, letters, and everything you see on a computer, using only 0s and 1s (aka electric signals) to be able to code, and understand how that code is able to create images and text files (such as your reading right now; when you click on a letter there is litterally a computer code of 0's and 1's in the background for each letter or symbol).